 Here are some of the ways brands are implementing their brand suitability settings with a values-based marketing strategy in mind:

-1. Leverage suitability categories.
+Leverage suitability categories.

 Instead of relying on keyword blocking, leveraging categories provides more accurate and nuanced protection, especially as topics change over time.
 For example, Group Black asked DV to research usage of the keywords “Black lives” and “Obama” to better understand how using them might impact diverse publishers’ content.
-A November 2022 spot check showed that 28.6% of the words “Black lives” and “Obama” were classified solely within lifestyle and entertainment categories.
+A November 2022 spot check showed that 28.6 percent of the words “Black lives” and “Obama” were classified solely within lifestyle and entertainment categories.
 Using content categories allows for dynamic protection and can help prevent overblocking on topics that at one point may have been political but, in this case, are now commonly used in lifestyle and entertainment contexts.

-2. Evaluate and update keyword lists.
+Evaluate use of keyword lists.

-3. Use page classifications whenever possible.
+Use page classifications whenever possible.

 DV classifies content at the URL and page levels and allows clients to use whichever classification they prefer.
 Classifying content at the most granular level helps publishers unlock monetization potential while improving scale for advertisers, as was the case with Group Black.